J.P. Crawford Player Props: Mariners vs. Blue Jays

 J.P.
 Crawford At The Plate

-- Among qualifying hitters in baseball, he ranks 75th in batting average, 24th in on-base percentage, and 103rd in slugging.
+- Among qualifying batters in MLB, he ranks 99th in batting average, 25th in on-base percentage, and 118th in slugging.

-- Crawford has driven in a run in four games this year (16.0%), including two games with multiple runs batted in.
+- In four games this year (15.4%), Crawford has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.